jon-development/simplePhotoShareApp/README.md

 # simplePhotoShareApp
-Example of how to use PHP/Javascript/HTML5 to create a working secure login-system with user accounts and a photo uploading server.
+Example of how to use PHP/Javascript/HTML5 to create a working secure login-system utilizing SQL with user accounts and a photo uploading server.
 For educational use only.